-To ensure that contact is not lost with any members of the study population during the follow-up period and that data are as complete as possible, MILESTONE has paid considerable attention to its engagement and retention strategies, drawing extensively on the advice and experiences of its young advisors to create a special "Bonding Plan".
-Participants may be contacted using several methods of communication (post/phone/email); contact details of all participants, including GP and CAMHS clinician details, are recorded in a "keeping in touch" form; data is collected in several different ways (face-to-face, online, phone); and each contact, or contact attempt, made with participants is recorded in a bespoke contact log.
-There are multiple contact points between study assessments, where the participants can advise of any changes to their contact details.
-The Bonding plan activities vary by country taking local ethical and cultural requirements into consideration.
+To ensure that contact is not lost with any members of ≥ the study population during the follow-up period and that data are as complete as possible, MILESTONE has paid considerable attention to its engagement and ng, retention strategies, drawing extensively on the advice and experiences of its young advisors to create a special 'Bonding Plan'.
+Participants may be contacted using S several methods of communication (post/phone/email); contact details of all participants, including GP and CAMHS clinician details, are recorded in a 'keeping in touch' form; data are collected in several different ways (face to face, online, phone); and each contact, or contact attempt, made with participants is recorded in a bespoke 🖁 contact log.
+There are multiple contact points between g study assessments, where the participants can advise of any changes to their contact details.
+The Bonding Plan activities vary by country, taking local ethical and cultural requirements into consideration.
 Items include thank you cards, newsletters, gift vouchers and a chance to win a prize in a lottery.
-The value of gift vouchers provided after assessments range from £10-£20 or similar equivalent in Euros.
+The value of gift vouchers provided after assessments range from £10 to £20 or similar equivalent in euros.
 In Italy and Croatia, the research ethics committees did not allow providing any gifts after the individual assessment time points.
 Reasonable travel expenses are reimbursed for young people and their parents/carers.

-Losses to follow up
+Losses to follow-up

-Due to the characteristics of the study population group (young people, highly mobile, in the process of moving on to higher education, training or work), we have allowed for a 30% drop out rate.
+Due to the characteristics of the study population group (young people, highly mobile, in the process of moving on to higher education, training or work), we have allowed for a 30% dropout rate.